planetlabs/planet-view/README.md

 ## Publishing

-To create a release, decide whether your changes constitute a major, minor, or patch relase, and then run something like the following:
+To create a release, decide whether your changes constitute a major, minor, or patch release, and then run something like the following:

     make minor release